kiteco/vim-plugin/README.md

 set completeopt+=preview
 ```

-To close the preview window once a completion has been inserted:
+To have the preview window automatically closed once a completion has been inserted:

 ```viml
 autocmd CompleteDone * if !pumvisible() | pclose | endif